Scottsdale AZ Guardianship Lawyer

 - Provide the ‘ward’ with protection, support, and care

-- Make major decisions on their health and well-being
+- Make major decisions about their health and well-being

 - Make financial decisions that could involve a will or estate